-To log on to the switch by a RS-232 serial console port on the switch, please take the following steps:
+To log on to the switch by the console port on the switch, please take the following steps:

-- Connect the PCs or Terminals to the console port on the switch by a provided cable. - Click Start → All Programs → Accessories → Communications → Hyper Terminal to open the Hyper Terminal as the figure 1-1 shown.
+- 1. Connect the PCs or Terminals to the console port on the switch by a provided cable. - Click Start → All Programs → Accessories → Communications → Hyper Terminal to open the Hyper Terminal as the figure 1-1 shown.